CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 One of the world's great apples, with a great story, and commercially still the most popular cooking apple grown in the UK.
 It is particularly high in vitamin C and keeps well.
 Raised by Mary Ann Brailsford, Southwell, Nottinghamshire, England between...

-• Bramley's Seedling Apple (medium)
+• Bramley's Seedling Apple (extra-dwarf)

-Bramley's Seedling Apple (medium)
+Bramley's Seedling Apple (extra-dwarf)

 One of the world's great apples, with a great story, and commercially still the most popular cooking apple grown in the UK.
 It is particularly high in vitamin C and keeps well.
 Raised by Mary Ann Brailsford, Southwell, Nottinghamshire, England between...